 The personal journey behind Lovely Messy Humans

-I haven’t always lived the life I do now.
+I’m one of the happiest people I know, but I haven’t always lived the life I do now.

 Academic and professional foundations: